What is Anxiety?

 Anxiety is a natural response to stress.
 When we feel fear, apprehension, or nervousness at the right time, it is a very appropriate and natural response to life events that keeps us safe.
 In fact, if we were to eliminate anxiety from our lives completely, we would likely begin making very poor decisions!
 The appropriate amount of anxiety or stress is a survival tool that reminds us to drive slower in a blizzard, or speak carefully and thoughtfully when a stranger is yelling at you.
 Anxiety is never enjoyable, but it serves an important purpose.

 Anxiety becomes a problem, however, when its presence begins to interfere with your daily life.
-If anxiety begins to stop you from doing things that you enjoy or limits your ability to do everyday things (like go to the grocery store, drive, leave your house, talk to new people), it is important to address it.
+If anxiety begins to stop you from doing things that you enjoy or limits your ability to do everyday things (like go to the grocery store, drive, leave your house, talk to new people), it is important to address it and get help for anxiety treatment.

 There are many types of anxiety disorders, including panic disorders, social anxiety disorder, generalized anxiety disorders, post-traumatic stress disorder and phobias.
 The anxiety cycle can present in different ways.
 The kind of anxiety experienced often dictates the therapy that will best support recovery.

 Some anxiety seems to be generated by thinking.
 The more you think about something stressful, the greater the anxiety grows.
 Unfortunately, the thinking cycle is very difficult to break.
 Therapy to learn how to change thinking patterns can be very helpful for these clients.
 (For example, cognitive behavioural therapy.)

 At other times, anxiety seems to spike in the absence of conscious thought.
 A panic attack may be experienced in response to a particular circumstance or trigger( such as the presence of animals such as spiders).
 Thinking therapies are less effective for these clients and we use other techniques to help the brain and body learn how to feel calmer again.